Biblical clothing: Ancient Egyptian clothing

 In Egypt, flax (linen) was the textile in almost exclusive use.
 The wool worn by Israelites was known, but considered impure as animal fibres were considered taboo.
 Wool could only be used for coats (they were forbidden in temples and sanctuaries).
 Egyptian fashion was created to keep cool while in the hot desert.
 People of lower class wore only the loincloth (or schenti) that was common to all.
 Slaves often worked naked.
 Sandals were braided with leather or, particularly for the bureaucratic and priestly classes, papyrus.
 Egyptians were usually barefoot.
 The most common headdress was the klafta or nemes, a striped fabric square worn by men.

 Certain clothing was common to both genders, such as the tunic and the robe.
 Around 1425 to 1405 BC, a light tunic or short-sleeved shirt was popular, as well as a pleated skirt.
 Women often wore simple sheath dresses, and female clothing remained unchanged over several millennia, save for small details.
 Draped clothes, with very large rolls, gave the impression of wearing several items.
 Clothing of the royal family, such as the crowns of the pharaohs, was well documented.
 The pardalide (made of a leopard skin) was traditionally used as the clothing for priests.

 Wigs, common to both genders, were worn by wealthy people of society.
 Made from real human and horse hair, they had ornaments incorporated into them.
 Heads were shaved.
 Usually children were represented with one lock of hair remaining on the sides of their heads.

 Heavy and rather voluminous jewelry was very popular, regardless of social class.
 It was made from turquoise, metals like gold and silver, and small beads.
 Both men and women adorned themselves with earrings, bracelets, rings, necklaces and neck collars that were brightly colored.

-Greek men and women
+Hellenistic Greek clothing

 A caryatid from the Erechtheion wearing a chiton.